jgaurav23/7_Days_Shell_Scripting/README.md

-# This Is 7 Days Challenge for Devops Shll Scripting.
+# This Is 7 Days Challenge for Devops Shell Scripting.